-On a more personal level, pornography degrades, dehumanizes, and corrupts our views of women.
-Pornography also fosters the attitude that women can be disrespected primarily as a sexual object used for pleasure, i.e. women are just a commodity in the male-controlled business world.
+On a personal level, pornography degrades, dehumanizes, corrupts and distorts our views of women.
+Pornography also fosters the attitude that women can be regarded primarily as a sexual object used for pleasure, i.e. women are just a commodity in the male-controlled business world.

 Catherine Mackinon, a professor at Harvard Law School states, “Consuming pornography is the delusional experience of easily-bought sexual intimacy, thus helping to create an addictive hunger to continue to purchase, objectify, and possibly act out in life what is seen as real in pornographic imagery.

 In a very literal way, pornography is a form of destructive socialization that replaces lust for love - and promotes the harmful lie that frequent and impersonal sexual activity can improve an individual’s self-esteem, primarily in men.

 Along with its very profitable cousins - prostitution and human trafficking, pornography treats men as desperate characters to be economically exploited for their loneliness and their social shortcomings.
 Men, in fact, are as much victims of the “sex for profit” businesses as women.

 Free Speech / Choice and Free Markets - regardless of the repercussions?

 When it comes to criminals involved in child pornography and human trafficking, the answer is certainly “yes” – along with very long prison terms for these worst of all human predators.